-The name is pretty self-explanatory: think crowd + funding.
-A group of people (a crowd) contributes an amount of money (funding) on behalf of a cause or an organization.
+Like the name suggests, crowdfunding is when a group of people (a crowd) contributes an amount of money (funding) on behalf of a cause or an organization.
 This group of people is usually brought together in person or through the Internet by an individual, also known as the crowdfunder or social fundraiser.
-Crowdfunding or crowdsourcing sometimes refers to a campaign where there is one fundraising page with a set goal.
-It is more commonly known as peer-to-peer fundraising when it is an individual soliciting donations on behalf of an organization for a campaign or nonprofit organization.

-There are several ways in which organizations can benefit from crowdfunding efforts.
+There are two specific ways organizations can benefit from crowdfunding efforts:

 1. Crowdfunding Through Social Networking Platforms